 Those who have lived in areas that experience snow and ice for some time may have a kind of sixth sense for knowing when to limit travel during these conditions.
 However, when driving is necessary, there are some winter driving tips that can better keep you and your family safe, on the road, and headed in the right direction.
+Those who live in cabins near the mountain need to take special care during freezing weather.
 If precautions aren't taken, a drive to the store can turn into an off-road experience requiring the services of a tow-truck.
 There are few more unnerving driving experiences like losing control of a vehicle in snowy or icy road conditions.

 If you're new to an area that experiences a significant amount of snow and ice, or simply want to brush up on your best practices, this page is for you.
 Our Winter Driving Tips Guide starts with what you should know before you depart in the winter and what you should have in your car.
 We will explore warning signs and the importance of a properly serviced car.
 You'll know how to better protect yourself and your loved ones when experiencing diverse winter driving conditions.